ymunemasa/data-tutorials/tutorials/hdf/realtime-event-processing-in-nifi-sam-sr-superset/tutorial.md

 Press the SAM logo to return to the "My Application" page.

 8\.
 Click the "+" button to add a new application.
 Select "Import Application".
-Choose "IOT-Trucking-Ref-App.json" template from the SAM Demo Bundle.
+Choose "IOT-Trucking-Ref-App.json" template from the "sam" folder.

 - Application Name: `IOT-Trucking-Demo`
 - Environment: HDF3_Docker_Sandbox

-Click OK.
+Click **OK**.

 ![iot-trucking-demo](assets/images/step5_sam/iot-trucking-demo.png)

 9\.
-From the SAM topology that appears on the canvas, edit both Kafka Sinks.
-Double click each one, then for "Security Protocol" select "PLAINTEXT".
-The Kafka Broker URL should update to `sandbox-hdf.hortonworks.com:6667`.
+From the SAM topology that appears on the canvas, verify both Kafka Sinks.
+Double click each one, then for "Security Protocol", verify "PLAINTEXT" is selected.
+The Kafka Broker URL should point to `sandbox-hdf.hortonworks.com:6667`.

 ![kafka_sinks_edit_broker_url](assets/images/step5_sam/kafka_sinks_edit_broker_url.png)

 10\.
-Edit the Druid Sinks and verify the ZOOKEEPER CONNECT STRING URL is set to `sandbox-hdf.hortonworks.com:2181`, else update it.
+Verify the Druid Sinks and verify the ZOOKEEPER CONNECT STRING URL is set to `sandbox-hdf.hortonworks.com:2181`, else update it.

 ![verify_druid_url](assets/images/step5_sam/verify_druid_url.png)

 11\.
-Click Run icon in Bottom Right corner to deploy the SAM topology.
+Click **Run** icon in Bottom Right corner to deploy the SAM topology.

 ![run_the_sam_app](assets/images/step5_sam/run_the_sam_app.png)